- New research shows that positive mental well-being may help protect brain health as we age.

 Spend more time outside

-A large body of research shows that being outside in nature is beneficial for mental and physical health and improves cognitive function.
+A 2021 review shows that being outside in nature is beneficial for mental and physical health and improves memory, thinking, and concentration.
 Outdoor activities also tend to inspire social connections with others.

 Prioritize your relationships